Are you intimidated by the biblical languages?

 Complete an entire year of language study in eight weeks.

 The intensive, immersion context is better suited for language acquisition than intermittent exposure during a regular academic year.

 Study with others learning the languages and enjoy the perks of a live virtual classroom.

 Study the languages at RTS Jackson.

 These courses are intended to provide a better educational context for the biblical languages given the increasing part-time nature of student enrollment.
 Any RTS student at an RTS campus can take these courses for credit.
 Additionally, pastors who would like to brush up on biblical language skills may find it to better fit their current ministry contexts.
 RTS Alumni can take the courses for free.

 Non-RTS students who wish to participate in the Summer Institute and receive credit must apply.
 If you are currently enrolled in good standing at an accredited seminary or graduate school, you may go through a very abbreviated application to become a Visiting Student.
 Others must apply at a minimum to be a Special Student.
 Find out more about Visiting Student or Special Student applications requirements here.

-On-campus housing during the Summer Institute is available.
+Campus housing during the Summer Institute is available.
 Singles housing is available at $400 per month, to be pro-rated if necessary.
-Email Jim Scott (email@example.com) for more information and to obtain a housing application.
+Email Ben Goff (email@example.com) for more information and to obtain a housing application.